 The appropriate department within the School of Business, in cooperation with the Records Office, will monitor the standards for all declared majors and notify those students who fail to meet the requirements.
 The appropriate department within the School of Business will also establish and maintain an Appeals Committee to receive, review, and determine the outcome of petitions by students for retention under extenuating circumstances.
 Preregistration course reservations will be canceled for any student who has been notified that he or she no longer meets the retention standards.

+AFTER ACCOUNTING

+ARTIFICIAL INTELLIGENCE

+Department of Computer Science and Information Systems

+Department Chair: Suzanne Mello-Stark

+Computer Science Program Faculty: Associate Professors Liu, Mello-Stark, Henry; Assistant Professor Rene

+Students must consult with their assigned advisor before they will be able to register for courses.
+Note: Students may not count toward the major more than two courses with grades below C-.

+able to register for courses.

+Artificial Intelligence B.S.

+Course Requirements

+Courses